December 5, 2023

 Information from the Medicine Wheel Project and the Government of Alberta.

-Majorville holds one of oldest medicine wheels in Canada, known by the Blackfoot Peoples as Onoka-Katzi or to settlers as Sundial Butte.
+Majorville holds one of oldest medicine wheels in Canada.
 The medicine wheel is estimated to be 5000 years old.
 Out of respect for this sacred site and the Blackfoot Peoples, visiting the area is discouraged.

 Until the 1800s, the Blackfoot Confederacy roamed and controlled the Great Plains of present-day Alberta, extending south to the upper Missouri River in Montana.
-The Blackfoot Confederacy consists of three main clans, the Kainai (Blood), Piikani (Peigan) and Siksika Nations.
+The Blackfoot Confederacy consists of three main groups, the Siksika, Kainai, and Piikani First Nations.

 The management guidelines for Majorville encourage low-impact recreational activities such as wildlife viewing, hunting and hiking.
 As the guidelines state that the primary management objective for the area is to maintain wildlife populations and native prairie, off-highway vehicles are not permitted for game retrieval, and recreational camping and fires are not permitted within the area.